Abdurleone/alx_fullstack_project/README.md

-# Medical Reporting Web Application
+# Hotel Booking Web Application

 ## Overview

-The **Medical Reporting Web Application** is designed to facilitate the management of medical reports, providing healthcare professionals with an efficient way to generate, store, and share patient information.
-This platform aims to improve patient care by ensuring that medical reports are easily accessible and securely shared among authorized users.
+The **Hotel Booking Web Application** is designed to facilitate the process of finding and booking hotels.
+This platform allows users to search for available hotels, view details, and make reservations.
+Administrators can manage hotel listings, bookings, and user accounts to ensure a smooth operation.

 ## Table of Contents